-- b Return to step 3. - 23 To change the Pre Train Dragger Distance: - a Select Pre Train Dragger Dist from the Equipment Settings menu.
+23 To change the Pre Train Dragger Distance:

+a Select Pre Train Dragger Dist from the Equipment Settings menu.

 '''

 Pre Train Dragger Dist equipment setting (default = 0 ft)

-Enter a value between 0 and 999:
+Enter a value from 0 to 15:

 '''

 If the new value has less than three digits, type leading zeros to make it three digits long or press [Enter] after typing one or two digits.